 She never needed one.

-My father, a history lover, would have loved to hear about the Greek DNA.
+My father, a history lover, would have loved hearing about Greek DNA.

 As he explained long ago, “Sicily was overrun by so many marauders, her blood easily could be a mixture of many races.”